10 Ways to Observe the MoonIntroduction

 The simplest way to observe the Moon is to look up.
 The Moon is the brightest object in our night sky, the second brightest in our daytime sky, and can be seen from all around the world — from the remote and dark Atacama Desert in Chile to the brightly lit streets of Tokyo.
 International Observe the Moon Night is always held near a first-quarter Moon, which means that the near side of the Moon is about half-illuminated.
 A first-quarter Moon is great for evening observing as it rises in the afternoon and is high above the horizon in the evening.
 With the naked eye, you can see dark gray seas of cooled lava called mare.
 Review our viewing guide for more tips on lunar observing!

 With some magnification help, you will be able to identify details on the Moon.
 The line between night and day on the Moon (called the terminator) is ideal for seeing lunar craters and mountains since very long shadows heighten the contrast of the features.
-Check out the Moon Maps for some guided observing on Saturday.

 Our Lunar Reconnaissance Orbiter (LRO) has taken more than 20 million images of the Moon, mapping it in stunning detail.
 You can see featured, captioned images on LRO’s camera website, like the crater shown above.
 And, of course, you can take your own photos from Earth.
-Check out our tips on photographing the moon.
+Check out our tips on photographing the Moon.

 Observe the Moon through touch!
 If you have access to a 3D printer, you can peruse our library of 3D models and lunar landscapes.
 This collection of Apollo resources features 3D print models of the Apollo landing sites using topographic data from LRO and the SELENE mission.
 On the Apollo 11 model, near the center, you can actually feel a tiny dot where astronauts Neil Armstrong and Buzz Aldrin left the Lunar Descent Module.